 If UD has a similar course to the one(s) you took (other than ENGL 110) submit the following information to the appropriate departmental contact for a re-evaluation:

-- Your name and UD ID number
+- Name & UD ID number

-- The web link to your previous institution's course catalog - for the academic year(s) your courses were taken
+- Web links to previous institution's home page and academic course catalog (from the academic year your courses were taken)